zyrakq/element-stack/README.md

    - Modern: Use Kanidm

 3. **Deploy Matrix Backend:**
-   - Set up Synapse homeserver
+   - Set up Synapse homeserver (full-featured)
+   - Or use Conduit homeserver (lightweight)

 4. **Deploy Element Web:**
    - Configure Element client to connect to your Matrix homeserver